Royal Canadian Legion

 Drop your cheque into our mailbox on the outside of the building (mail monitored daily)

-Bring your cash or cheque when you arrive to pick up your Fish'n'Chips on Friday!
+Bring your cash or cheque into the Branch now that we are open again from Wednesday to Saturday.
 Someone will be happy to accept it, although you may have to wait for your receipt and sticker to be mailed out.

 The Royal Canadian Legion has a long history of proudly supporting Veterans .
 When the First World War came to an end, numerous Veterans groups and regimental associations representing former service members were created.
 Despite their shared goals, efforts were fragmented and unsuccessful.